The Global Solutions to Cartan's Realization Problem: Symmetries and moduli space of solutions

 \subsection{Comparing the moduli spaces $\mathfrak{C}(A)$ and $\mathfrak{G}(A)$}

 Let us compare the two moduli spaces above when $A$ is assumed to be a $G$-integrable $G$-structure algebroid.

-From the very definition of a $G$-structure groupoid, we have a morphism of Lie groupoids:
+From the very definition of a $G$-structure groupoid, we have a morphism of Lie groupoids

-giving a map between the associated stacks:
+giving a map between the associated stacks

-This map has a clear geometric meaning: \begin{itemize} \item when $A$ is $G$-integrable every (isomorphism class of a) germ of solution extends to a unique (isomorphism class of a) 1-connected solution, and \item every equivalence of germs of solutions is the restriction of an equivalence between the corresponding 1-connected solutions. \end{itemize} This map is surjective, but it is not injective: it is possible for two non-equivalent germs to extend to isomorphic 1-connected solutions.
+This map has a clear geometric meaning: \begin{itemize} \item when $A$ is $G$-integrable every (isomorphism class of a) germ of solution extends to a unique (isomorphism class of a) 1-connected solution, and \item every equivalence of germs of solutions is the restriction of an equivalence between the corresponding 1-connected solutions. \end{itemize} This map is surjective, but it is not injective; it is possible for two non-equivalent germs to extend to isomorphic 1-connected solutions.
 The reason is, of course, that if we start with a 1-connected solution and we consider the germs obtained by choosing two different points, in general, there is no self-equivalence taking one germ to the other (compare with Theorem \ref{thm:globalization}).

 When the $G$-action on $X$ is free we can describe ``smaller" models for the moduli spaces that we have introduced before.
-On the one hand, for the moduli space of germs of solutions $\mathfrak{G}(A)$ we have:
+On the one hand, for the moduli space of germs of solutions $\mathfrak{G}(A)$ we have the following proposition.

 \begin{prop} Let $A$ be a $G$-structure algebroid with connection.
 If the action of $G$ on $X$ is free then the moduli space $\mathfrak{G}(A)$ of germs of $G$-realizations is smooth, namely the manifold $X/G$. \end{prop}